dabarcenas6921/codepath-prework/README.md

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)

 *  The main thing I would do with my spare time is to add additional features to the game that I'm missing.
-There are a lot of good ideas on the "optional features" list and I plan on adding a few of them to the game in the future.
 It's always fun for me to add these new features because I end up learning a lot and they test my ability to think critically.
 Like I said in the previous question, I would love to add an online leaderboard to this game that could display player high scores.
 This would potentially need a database and the implementation of an "infinite" mode.
+I think it is possible to make a local leaderboard, but I would like a mode where your score can compete against the rest of the world.
 Additionally, I was thinking of making an "Extreme" mode for the game where the player is given both a pattern to memorize while the squares are moving and bouncing off the screen.
 This would add a layer of difficulty to the game that would make it extremely difficult to win.
 Apart from these features, I would like to just polish the website and make it look nicer.
 The buttons and header could use a bit of work to stand out more.
-Maybe the background can have a picture to make it more interesting or I could implement some animations to the pop-up window.
-In general, a lot of the white space can be removed and the game could be centered in the middle of the screen.
+When a player wins, I want there to be a special animation or victory screen that congratulates the player.
+In general, a lot of the white space can be removed and can be filled with icons for additonal features.
+I could also add a feature to change the current background picture with something else.

 ## Interview Recording URL Link